FinTils/FinTilsBase.jl/README.md

 # FinTilsBase

-Base package for my other financial utils packages.
+Base package for other FinTils packages.

 ## Description

-Personal-use package with basic definitions for my other personal-use financial utility packages.
+Package with common types and definitions for other FinTils packages.

+FinTils packages debut as personal-use financial utility packages.

 ## Author

 C. Naaktgeboren

 `NaaktgeborenC <dot!> PhD {at!} gmail [dot!] com`

 ## License